COMP2522/project-redbull/README.md

 </p>

 <p>
-The UIElement class is the base class for all UI elements.
+The UIElement class is the base class for everything that shows up in the UI.
 It has a draw method that is called every frame.
 The Frame class is a UIElement that contains other UIElements.
 It is used to create a hierarchy of UIElements.
 </p>